Kick The Training Wheels Off With These Frequently Asked Questions

 How do I donate a bike?

 Bikes can be dropped off at our refurbishing site.
-If you can donate $25 in addition to your bike, that will virtually cover the cost for us to get your bike back in ‘good as new’ condition.
+If you can donate $25 in addition to your bike, that will cover the cost for us to get your bike back in ‘good as new’ condition, plus the new helmet we’ll give away with the bike.

 What kind of bikes is FB4K looking for?

 Free Bikes 4 Kidz is looking for new or used bikes of any size (anything that has wheels that can be ridden, including striders, balance bikes, tricycles and three-wheeled scooters) suitable for local preschoolers to high schoolers.
 The best bikes are in good rideable condition and need minimal work in order to get them looking and running well, but we also accept bikes needing minor repairs (a flat tire, a broken pedal, brakes that don’t work…).
 We are not looking for bikes that are badly rusted, missing wheels, bent wheels, or basically in tough shape.
 We want to give away bikes that local kids will be proud of, that look good, and that are safe and fun to ride.
 Plus it is not safe to fix up severely damaged bikes.

 Is FB4K a 501(c)(3) non-profit?
 Can I contribute financially to FB4K and help get more bikes to kids?